-The Center for Regulatory Effectiveness ("CRE") and the Triazine Network file this Request for Correction of EPA disseminations of information relating to the endocrine effects of the herbicide atrazine.
-We file this Request for Correction pursuant to the Data Quality Act amendments to the Paperwork Reduction Act1, ("Data Quality Act"), as implemented though the Office of Management and Budget's government-wide Data Quality Act guidelines2, ("OMB Guidelines") and EPA's Data Quality Act Guidelines3 ("EPA Guidelines").
+The Center for Regulatory Effectiveness ("CRE"), the Kansas Corn Growers Association and the Triazine Network file this Request for Correction of EPA disseminations of information relating to the purported endocrine effects of the herbicide atrazine.
+We file this Request for Correction pursuant to the Data Quality Act amendments to the Paperwork Reduction Act1 ("Data Quality Act"), as implemented though the Office of Management and Budget's government-wide Data Quality Act guidelines2 ("OMB Guidelines"), and EPA's Data Quality Act Guidelines3 ("EPA Guidelines").